wp-plugins/nextgen-gallery-sell-photo/readme.txt

 = Feature =

+* Sell photos online for free
-* Sell NextGEN gallery photo
+* Sell photo prints
+* Sell stock photos
+* Allow users to buy images from your website
 * Accept payments via PayPal
 * Quick one-click checkout for your e-commerce photo gallery
-* Flexible in selling photos online
+* Flexible in selling photographs
+* Responsive design for the photo gallery
 * Create a photo store using NextGEN Gallery and add purchase functionality to it

-= NextGEN Gallery Sell Photo Usage =
+= How to Sell Photos =

 Once you have installed this plugin you need to go to the settings menu to configure some options (Settings -> NG Sell Photo).